cagdasc/mcps-for-mobile/README.md

 - Add more ADB-based tools
 - Improve error handling for device communication
 - Refine layout structures for better LLM understanding
+- Add a verification engine to confirm action outcomes
 - Investigate migration from ddmlib to adblib

 License